-The request contains the JSON encoding of the Query Specification (see API documentation for +org.overlord.rtgov.activity.server.QuerySpec+) which has the following properties:
+The request contains the JSON encoding of the Query Specification, which has the following properties:

-Property Description fromTimestamp Optionally specifies the start date/time for the activity units required.
+Property Description id Optionally specifies the activity unit id that is required. fromTimestamp Optionally specifies the start date/time for the activity units required.
 If not specified, then the query will apply to activity units from the first one recorded.

 Property Description toTimestamp Optionally specifies the end date/time for the activity units required.
 If not specified, then the query will relate up to the most recently recorded activity units. expression An optional expression that can be used to specify the activity events of interest. format Optionally specifies the format of the expression.
 The value must be supported by the configured activity store.
-The only supported format currently is "jpql" (Java Persistence Query Language).

 The response contains a list of ActivityType objects encoded in JSON, which would be similar in form to the example shown above when recording a list of activity units.
-(See API documentation for org.overlord.rtgov.activity.model.ActivityType).